 - Peel the butternut squash.
 Then slice the ends off.
 If it's too hard to cut, pierce with a fork and then microwave for a few minutes.
 Scoop out the seeds and then slice down the middle.
 Slice in half again and cut into 1-inch cubes.

-- Place butternut squash cubes on a large baking sheet.
+- Place the cubes on a large baking sheet.
 Drizzle with oil and then sprinkle with salt and pepper.
 Toss until combined.
 Roast for 20 minutes, then flip.
 You want the edges to caramelize but not burn, so tossing will help this.
 Then bake an additional 10-15 minutes, or until the edges are lightly golden.

 - Add 1-2 Tablespoons of maple syrup and 1/2 teaspoon cinnamon.